Subscribe to the blog

 Executive leadership, or those in charge of tech decisions, need to base their initiatives around relevant metrics.
 If your company has a CIO, or someone thoroughly invested in the information technology setting, let them serve as an influence during the selection, implementation, and management of project metrics on BI solutions, in addition to welcoming their input on appropriate software and tracking tools.

 Lack of support extends beyond the executive level.
 It’s also routinely seen through business and human resources.
 A severe shortage in adequate training for staff involved in the business intelligence process acts as a barrier to its success.
 How can you successfully build a BI solution if those tasked with working on them aren’t privy to their operationalization or don’t know how to appropriately respond to its output?
-This basically renders the information invalid.
-After all, data might give us tangible fragments of tantalizing and interesting value, but they’d remain stagnant without a bit of forward push and storytelling.
+This renders the information invalid.
+After all, data might give us tangible fragments of tantalizing and interesting value, but they’d remain stagnant without a bit of forwarding push and storytelling.

 Maybe the strongest failure in regards to lack of support is how many organizations fail to make a BI solution a universal effort, meaning it is rarely enacted across all aspects of a business.
 This failure doesn’t come from a lazy or misinformed overall picture of the BI method as most do take the whole spectrum into account, it is more based on limited scoping done before implementing an initiative.
 It goes hand-in-hand with executing a plan without lining up all the necessary players to ensure the plan succeeds.

-Reason 2: Old Technology Breeds Bad Outcomes
+Mistake 2: Old Technology Breeds Bad Outcomes

 If you’re a tech company, you should expect to be on trend with the latest and greatest.
 It doesn’t mean you must buy every new innovation that makes waves.
 Granted, you’d be bankrupt after a day if that was the case.
 However, in terms of business intelligence, if that is a tool you’re using and/or selling, expect to stay on point.
 Even if you’re not a tech company but have a BI solution, it is imperative that you keep on top of the newest technology associated with excellent delivery.